 Those planning a trip to New York City to celebrate St. Patrick's Day in 2020 don't have to fight all the crowds of Manhattan to witness a great parade or festive events.
 Fortunately, Brooklyn is home to two huge processions as well as a number of Irish bars and pubs that will be hosting special events celebrating this Irish and Catholic holiday.

-On the other hand, the Brooklyn and Bay Ridge St. Patrick's Day Parades take place on different dates each year; in 2019, the Brooklyn event will be held on March 17 while the Bay Ridge event takes place the following Sunday, March 24.
+St. Patrick's Day is celebrated on March 17, and while the Manhattan parade normally occurs on this date, in years when the 17th falls on a Sunday the event instead takes place on Saturday, March 16.
+On the other hand, the Brooklyn and Bay Ridge St. Patrick's Day Parades take place on different dates each year; in 2020, the Brooklyn event will be held on March 15 while the Bay Ridge event takes place the following Sunday, March 22.